Four Easy Ways to Register

 Course Registration Confirmation and Parking Permits Via Email

 Course Registration Confirmation and CES Parking Permits are sent via email upon registration and payment.
-Duplicate registration confirmation/parking permits are also available from the CES registration office.
+For assistance with registration confirmations and CES parking permits contact the CES Registration and Enrollment Services office at 619 594 5152 or firstname.lastname@example.org.

 To register by mail, complete the PDF registration form.
 Make your check payable to SDSU or complete the credit card section including expiration date.
-Mail to: College of Extended Studies Registration, 5250 Campanile Drive, San Diego, CA 92182-1919.
+Mail to: College of Extended Studies Registration and Enrollment Services, 5250 Campanile Drive, San Diego, CA 92182-1919.

 You will receive a confirmation and receipt by email.
 If you have not received confirmation by the first day of class, attend class and then confirm your registration with Extended Studies.
 Failure to receive confirmation is not a valid reason to not attend class.
 We are not responsible for lost, late, or misdirected mail.